HubSpot vs lemlist: Features and Pricing Comparison

-But the fact that you're comparing them suggests a broader problem: how do I find the right prospects, reach them, and manage the relationship from first touch to closed deal?
+But the fact that you're comparing them signals a broader question: how do you find the right prospects, reach them effectively, and manage the relationship from first touch to closed deal?

 The real questions worth asking: